PIA Just Got Sold for 190 Million. The New Owners Have Big Plans.

 A New Owner for Pakistan’s Flag Carrier

-Pakistan International Airlines, the troubled flag carrier that has lurched from crisis to crisis for decades, has a new owner.
-The Arif Habib Group, a Pakistani investment firm, emerged as the successful bidder for the airline, marking a new chapter in PIA’s turbulent history.
+I’ve followed troubled airlines long enough to know that privatization is rarely the simple fix people hope for.
+Pakistan International Airlines, the flag carrier that has lurched from crisis to crisis for decades, now has a new owner.
+The Arif Habib Group, a Pakistani investment firm, emerged as the successful bidder, marking what everyone hopes is a new chapter in PIA’s turbulent history.

 Pakistan International Airlines begins a new chapter under private ownership.
 Photo: Unsplash